 3. Keep a journal

-When students are able to identify what stress feels like in their bodies, have them keep a journal to track their feelings and experiences.
-Have them track times of day when they notice stress or activities or situations that trigger stress responses.
-Ask students to make note of patterns and how they respond to the situations so that they can learn more about their own.
-Use this information to make a plan to deal with and manage stressors with strategies described below.
+When students can identify what stress feels like in their bodies, have them keep a journal to track their feelings and experiences.
+Have them track times of day when they notice stress, as well as activities or situations that trigger stress responses.
+Ask students to note patterns and how they respond to situations so they can learn more about their own responses.
+Use this information to make a plan to manage stressors using the strategies described below.

 4. Set up a calm morning and night routine

-If your students notice that they are feeling stress during the school day, help them create a calming morning routine.
-This can be a routine at home or something they complete when they arrive at school with breathing, self-talk, yoga, or other activities they find calming.
+If your students notice that they are feeling stressed during the school day, help them create a calming morning routine.
+This can be a routine at home or something they do when they arrive at school, including breathing, self-talk, yoga, or other calming activities.
 If you have a calm area or room at school, students can visit for 5 minutes to center and calm before the day begins.

 If your students notice that stress is interfering with their ability to fall or stay asleep, create a calming nighttime routine.
 Your students might find meditation, music, or putting away devices an hour before bedtime helpful in reducing stress.